-2 Gray Bat
+Gray Bat

-3 The gray bat is 3 to 4 inches in length and weighs 7 to 16 grams (0.25 to 0.50 ounces).
-Its fur is

-4 gray, but may have a slight reddish cast in the summer.
-The gray bat is the only Myotis with the

-5 wing membrane attached to the ankle instead of the base of the toe, and the only bat in its range

-6 with dorsal (back) hair that is uniform in color from base to tip.
+The gray bat is 3 to 4 inches in length and weighs 7 to 16 grams (0.25 to 0.50 ounces).
+Its fur is gray, but may have a slight reddish cast in the summer.
+The gray bat is the only Myotis with the wing membrane attached to the ankle instead of the base of the toe, and the only bat in its range with dorsal (back) hair that is uniform in color from base to tip.

-8 Gray bats roost almost exclusively in limestone karst caves throughout the year.
-Colonies occupy deep vertical caves with domed halls where temperatures range from 42 to 51 degrees.
+Gray bats roost almost exclusively in limestone karst caves throughout the year.
+Colonies occupy a home range that often contains several roosting caves scattered along as much as 43 miles of river or lake shoreline.
+Individuals forage up to 12 miles from their roosts.
+Winter roosts are in deep vertical caves with domed halls where temperatures range from 42 to 51 degrees.
 The species selects hibernation sites where there are multiple entrances and good air flow.
 Summer cave temperatures range from 57 to 75 degrees, trap warm air, provide restricted rooms or domed ceilings, and are nearly always located within a mile of a river or reservoir.
 Maternity caves often have a stream flowing through them.
 There are occasional reports of gray bats roosting in storm sewers, mines, and buildings.
-Forested areas along the banks of streams and lakes provide
+Forested areas along the banks of streams and lakes provide important protection for adults and young.
+Young often feed and take shelter in forest areas near the entrance to cave roosts.

-9 a home range that often contains several roosting caves scattered along as much as 43 miles of the entrance to cave roosts.
 They do not feed in areas along rivers or reservoirs where the forest has been cleared.
-Gray bats are likely to forage near lake tributary streams and wooded lake
+Gray bats are likely to forage near lake tributary streams and wooded lake shores, but its use of specific lakeshore habitats is unknown.
+(USFWS 2017)